rudrakshi99/uHost/README.md

 If you are a **freelancer** and searching for a web hosting site then try [uHost](https://rudrakshi99.github.io/uHost/index.html).
 ## Show your Support
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project !